5 Things Orthodox Christians Should Know About Reformed Christianity

 WCF 17.
 1, 2

-2. The Reformed believe in Sola Scriptura
+3. Reformed Christians believe in Sola Scriptura

-The Reformed believe that God reveals himself in three main ways: the natural world, through Jesus, and through the Bible.
+The Reformed tradition believes that God reveals himself in three main ways: the natural world, through Jesus, and through the Bible.
 It is mainly in the Bible that God speaks to people and gives the testimony of his Son.
 The Reformed thus believe in the doctrine of Sola Scriptura, or the Bible alone.
 This essentially means that since the Bible is God’s primary and ordinary mode of revelation to people, it should be followed and interpreted.
 Practically, other doctrines about Scripture arise from Sola Scriptura:

 • The inspiration of Scripture: Scripture is God-breathed and sufficient for the believer